Communications Coordinator, KHI News Service Reporter and Digital Editor

 Phil Cauthon, M.S. — Communications Coordinator, KHI News Service Reporter and Digital Editor — is a journalist with experience in both traditional and new media platforms.
-Among other things, he oversees KHI's website, social media, and other online communications.
+Among other things, he oversees KHI's website, social media, other online communications, and is a reporter for the KHI News Service.
 Before joining KHI, Cauthon worked as an editor, reporter, photographer and online producer for The Lawrence Journal-World, where he helped create and manage a daily arts and culture website and weekly print edition.
 He has also worked for the Topeka Capital-Journal and the Houston Chronicle’s Washington, D.C., bureau.
 Cauthon holds a master’s degree in Journalism — and bachelor's degrees in Spanish and International Economics & Politics — from the University of Kansas.

 A hearing was held today on a bill that would add restrictions for the application counselors who help people enroll in health coverage through the new federal marketplace in Kansas.